 November provides so many fun thematic teaching opportunities!
-Books are a great way to introduce standards in other curricular areas.
+Books are a great way to introduce standards in multiple curricular areas.

 A Turkey for Thanksgiving is a delightful story about the Moose family at Thanksgiving.
 The whimsical illustrations are totally engaging and add a sweet charm to this story.